The 'After' Snapshot: How I Plan My Day

 Today is Day 27 in the 31 Days to a Super-Purposeful Schedule series.

 Whew we've come a long way since the "before" snapshot of our schedules!
 This week is all about creating the "after" look.
 They can't really be purposeful unless we take the time to plan them, so this week is all about the daily, weekly, monthly and even yearly plans.
 Ready?
 Let's go!

-On the days that I don't have a day plan, I usually get lost early in the world of emails, social media, and texting.
+On the days that I don't have a day plan early, I usually get lost early in the world of emails, social media, and texting.
 I can easily start and stop projects because it's hard to prioritize on the fly.
 I end up looking around at lunch wondering why the house is trashed, my inbox is full and everyone is still in pajamas.

 A day plan can help me untangle the mess of distractions fighting for my attention so I can focus on the things I actual want to get done.
 Even if I never look at the plan again, taking a minute to write down what's most important for today helps me remember and take action.

 Want to see my full morning routine?
 How I Jumpstart My Day.

 If you find yourself feeling a bit scattered and distracted most days, a day plan might be just what you need.